ComposableFi/composable/code/xcvm/README.md

 ## Deployment

-Interpreter can be instantiated only from code identifiers accepted by gateway.
+Interpreter MUST be instantiated only from code identifiers accepted by gateway.

 Gateway queries interpreter code id and owner, ensuring it is gateway only.